Continuum Fingerboard: Continuum players

 A major proponent of the Continuum in contemporary music is Jordan Rudess, keyboardist of the progressive metal band Dream Theater.
 Each Dream Theater studio album from Octavarium (2005) to A Dramatic Turn of Events (2011) features the Continuum in at least one song.
-It was a fixture of Rudess' live setup from 2005 to 2014, as seen on the concert DVD releases Score, Chaos in Motion 2007-2008, Live at Luna Park, and Breaking the Fourth Wall.
+It was a fixture of Rudess' live setup from 2005 to 2014, as seen on the concert DVD releases Score, Chaos in Motion 2007–2008, Live at Luna Park, and Breaking the Fourth Wall.
 It was also used on Rudess' 2007 solo album The Road Home.
 Since 2019, Rudess' live setup includes the ContinuuMini, a smaller version of the Continuum.

 Another advocate is Sarth Calhoun, who uses it in his work with Lucibel Crater and whilst he was working with Lou Reed.
 In the Metal Machine Trio, both Calhoun and Reed used Continuum Fingerboards on stage.

-Indian composer A.R.
-Rahman's 2007 Third Dimension tour of North America featured the Continuum.
+Indian composer A. R. Rahman's 2007 Third Dimension tour of North America featured the Continuum.
 He used the Continuum in a piece he composed for the Changing Notes Concert held in Chennai, and in the song "Rehna Tu" in the 2009 movie Delhi-6 and the new version of "Mile Sur Mera Tumhara".
 He also used it in his score of the film Kadal and in the track "Acid Darbari" from the Academy Award-nominated soundtrack of 127 Hours.
-Rahman was particularly impressed with the fact that the Continuum fingerboard could produce Carnatic/Hindustani classical music notes, which is a significant improvement over the piano.
+Rahman observes that the Continuum Fingerboard, unlike a piano keyboard, can produce the microtonal notes used in Carnatic/Hindustani classical music.
 In August 2013, Rahman was seen using the Continuum in his song "Soz O Salam" in Coke Studio @ MTV (India) Season 3.

+The Continuum, ContinuuMini, EaganMatrix Module, and Osmose were used by Hans Zimmer for his score to Dune: Part Two, with instrument design and performance by Guillaume Bonneau, Christophe Duquesne, and Edmund Eagan.

 The Continuum was used by John Williams for his score to Indiana Jones and the Kingdom of the Crystal Skull.

 Composer and performer Derek Duke used the Continuum in Blizzard Entertainment game soundtracks, including StarCraft II: Wings of Liberty, World of Warcraft, and Diablo III.

 The Turkish-American composer and performer Mehmet Ali Sanlıkol used the Continuum in two albums, Whatsnext?
 (2014) and Resolution (2016), that combine Turkish musical traditions with jazz.

 Composer and performer Ramin Djawadi both conducts the orchestra and plays Continuum in his 'Game of Thrones Live Concert Experience' tour, with the Full-size Continuum Fingerboard at his conductor's podium.

-Composer and performer Matthias Weber used the Continuum in his score for Das Boot (TV series) (2018).
-His Continuum solo in the opening of the first episode "conveys a sense of loneliness" and "a sense of vast space that the ocean is – similar to outer space."
-Throughout the series he used it "melodically, both for aggressive, distorted colors for the U Boat; and for softer flute-like timbres" and for "musical sound design textures for tension and suspense."
+Composer and performer Matthias Weber used the Continuum in his score for Das Boot (2018).

-Other musicians using the Continuum include John Paul Jones, Lou Reed, Randy Kerber, Amon Tobin, Sally Sparks and Thereminists Rob Schwimmer and Andrew Levine.
+Other musicians using the Continuum include John Paul Jones, Lou Reed, Randy Kerber, Amon Tobin, Sally Sparks and Thereminists Rob Schwimmer, Andrew Levine, and Grégoire Blanc.

+Continuucon is a convention for owners and enthusiasts of the Continuum and other Eaganmatrix-based electronic instruments.
+It has been held yearly since 2016.